Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 <tbody>
 <tr>
 <td><strong>Lit Shader Graph</strong></td>
-<td>The Lit Shader Graph lets you create real-world surfaces like stone, wood, glass, plastic, and metals in photo-realistic quality.
-It adds the following Block nodes to your Master Stack by default:
+<td>The URP's Lit Shader Graph lets you create real-world surfaces like stone, wood, glass, plastic, and metals in photo-realistic quality.
+You can use the Lit Shader Graph for any material that interacts with the lighting in your scene.
+If you select the URP Lit Shader Graph, it adds the following Block nodes to your Master Stack by default:
 <ul>
 <li><strong>Vertex</strong>: Position, Normal, and Tangent nodes.</li>
 <li><strong>Fragment</strong>: Base Color, Normal, Metallic, Smoothness, Emission, and Ambient Occlusion nodes.</li>